khakhalin/notes/05_Ensembles.md

 > Great #todo : model that in a playground, just to get a feel of what it can and cannot do.

-ESL p288 claims that bagged estimate is an approximate posterior Bayesina mean, which is something I don't get yet.
+ESL p288 claims that bagged estimate is an approximate posterior Bayesian mean, which is something I don't get yet.

 **Bayesian interpretaton:** Suppose you're trying to estimate ζ, given a training set Z, and we have a family of models {M}.
 Then we can marginalize posterior P(ζ|Z) over the family of models {M_i}: P(ζ|Z) = ∑P(ζ| M,Z)∙P(M|Z), summing across M in {M}.
 It means that posterior mean E(ζ) will also be a weighted average across models, weighted by probability of each of these models given the data: E(ζ|Z) = ∑E(ζ | M)P(M|Z), summing across M in {M}.
 In practice, **Committee methods** give equal weight to each observed model. (_I'm guessing it means they assume that with enough models samples, P(observing a model) will be taken care of just by design of this model-sampling procedure?_)